Mirantis Container Cloud (MCC) becomes part of Mirantis OpenStack for Kubernetes (MOSK)!

 Is updating to patch release versions mandatory?¶

+Otherwise, you can skip patch releases and update only between major releases.
 Each subsequent major release includes patch release updates of the previous major release.

-Can I skip patch releases within a single series?¶
+Can I skip patch releases within a single series¶

-How do I update between major release versions?¶
+How do I update between major series?¶